 Choosing your wedding bands

-A wedding band is in simple terms a band of gold, but even with the simplest of designs comes a variety of weights and widths to think about.
+Wedding rings, in simple terms, are bands of gold, but even with the simplest of designs comes a variety of weights and widths to think about.

 The weight of the wedding band will increase or decrease the actual thickness of the band too.
 Typically a light weight band is 1.3mm thick, a medium band is 1.7mm thick and a heavy band is 2.1mm thick.
 However wedding bands do range from 2mm to 8mm, so your sure to find the perfect one for you as there are many to choose from.